Astitva...Ek Prem Kahani: Synopsis

-Dr. Simran Mathur, a renowned gynecologist, is the eldest daughter of senior government officer Saurabh and homemaker Padma.
-Simran has two younger sisters, Kavita and Rashmi.
-Simran’s parents worry that their eldest daughter is unmarried and in her mid-thirties.
+Dr. Simran Mathur, a renowned gynecologist, is the eldest child of senior government officer Saurabh and homemaker Padma.
+Simran has two younger sisters, Kavita and Rashmi, and Simran’s parents worry about their eldest daughter being unmarried and in her mid-thirties.
+The show progresses with Simran falling in love, with a man ten years younger than her, named Abhi.